Michelle Guerette

+Michelle Guerette (born October 6, 1980) is an American rower, who competed in two Olympic Games.

+Biography

-Michelle Guerette (born October 6, 1980) is an American rower who competed in the Women's Quadruple Sculls event at the 2004 Summer Olympics in Athens, Greece.
-In the 2008 Olympic Games in Beijing, Guerette earned a Silver Medal in Women's Single Sculls, finishing less than half a second behind the winner, Rumyana Neykova.
+Guerette born in Hartford, Connecticut and raised in Bristol, Connecticut, graduated from Harvard University in 2002.
+She competed in the women's quadruple sculls event at the 2004 Summer Olympics in Athens, Greece.
 After competing in the 2004 Olympics, she embarked on a solo career, and was the first pick for the U.S. team at the 2005 World Rowing Championships in Gifu, Japan, at which she placed third in the women's single sculls.

-The next year she placed fifth at the 2006 Championships in Eton, England.
+The next year she placed fifth at the 2006 World Championships in Dorney Lake, England.
 She finished third again in 2007 in Munich, Germany.

-She was born in Hartford, Connecticut, raised in Bristol, Connecticut.
-She graduated from Harvard University in 2002.
+In 2007 Guerette won the Princess Royal Challenge Cup (the premier women's singles sculls event) at the Henley Royal Regatta, rowing for the Radcliffe Crew, Harvard University.

+At the 2008 Olympic Games in Beijing, Guerette earned a silver medal in women's single sculls, finishing less than half a second behind the winner, Rumyana Neykova.